beothorn/DuckLibrary/README.md

 # DuckLibrary

-A collection of prompt effect for image generation AIs applied to avocados
+A collection of prompt effect for image generation AIs applied to ducks

+With the rise

+The entries are in JSON format inside duckbase.json

+These lists will be expanded.

+# Services

+- dalle2
+- craiyon

 # Type

-light - Modifies the lighting of the scene. style - Applies some style
+- light - Modifies the lighting of the scene.
+- style - Applies some style, check the description

 Format: